Code of Conduct & School Policies | Yoga Vidya Mandiram

 Advance deposit is strictly non-refundable upon cancellations.
 If a student has paid in full prior to the course date and decides to cancel before the course starts, the remaining fee after advance deposit amount will be refunded under the following conditions:

-• Refund amount will be sent back via PayPal payment.
+• Refund amount will be sent back via Stripe if students paid by card option, or through overseas bank transfer if made by other online payment methods.
 School is not responsible for any loss on exchange rates and fees/charges that may incur from the refund transaction.

-• No refund will be made for amounts lost to tax, transfer fees (i.e. PayPal fees, bank fees, etc.), loss on exchange rate, non-refundable agency commission fee or any other charges incurred from or on your deposit payment transaction.
+• No refund will be made for amounts lost to tax, transfer fees (i.e. Stripe/PayPal fees, bank fees, etc.), loss on exchange rate, non-refundable agency commission fee or any other fees or charges applicable on your original payment transaction.
 Basically, school will refund the amount we actually received into our bank account (final rupee amount received).
 So we will send back the refund amount in Indian rupees (“Sender” amount) less amounts lost (i.e.tax, fees, etc. as mentioned earlier).

 School will not make any refund after the training starts.